Bermuda Attractions

 Paget Marsh Bermuda

-Paget Marsh, a lush and leafy nature reserve is jointly maintained by the Bermuda National Trust and Bermuda Audubon Society.
+This 25 acres of marshy land in Paget with plethora of lush greenery and vegetation is a nature reserve and maintained jointly by Bermuda National Trust and Bermuda Audubon Society.

 Paget Marsh Bermuda, Boardwalk